Eddie from Ohio: History

 With this gig as a springboard, the band's following grew.
 EFO's first three CDs drew the attention of booking agency Fleming and Associates.
 Under their auspices, the band embarked on longer, more ambitious tours.

 In 1998, the Washington Area Music Association honored EFO with a Wammie as "Best Contemporary Folk Group."
 Later that year, EFO played their farewell gig at Bad Habits and began regularly touring beyond the Washington, DC, metro area.
 They built a following that covered both coasts and the American heartland, with performances from Berkeley, California, to New York City and frequent returns to the band's Virginia home that included sold-out performances at such venues as the Wolf Trap National Park for the Performing Arts.

 In September 2005 vocalist Wells was diagnosed with breast cancer.
 The band subsequently reduced their tour schedule, and the members began to pursue other interests.

 Wells is now a cancer survivor, active in cancer cure fundraising.
 Clem and Schaefer continue to sing and tour independently.
 Schaefer has a respected children's music show, "Robbie Schaefer's Stuck In a Real Tall Tree," on XM Satellite Radio, where he serves as Music Director for XM Kids, and in 2004 released his second solo album entitled "In the Flesh."
+In 2024, he was ordained as a rabbi.
 In 2006, Clem released his first solo endeavor, "1st and 40," produced by bandmate Hartness.
 Hartness himself continues to play and tour with local bands such as Brother Shamus.

+In 2021, the band celebrated its 30th anniversary.

-The band continues to perform, but on a limited basis, mostly in the DC area.
-You can also occasionally catch a sneak performance of EFO forerunner, the Jellyfish Blues Band.
+The band stopped performing after 31 years following a 2022 Alaskan cruise.
+You can occasionally catch a sneak performance of EFO forerunner, the Jellyfish Blues Band.